London, Actually… and the Cotswolds

 The Mad Hatter Hotel

-Centrally located, our hotel is just a three-minute walk from the River Thames that has for centuries stood as the heartbeat of London, and just ten minutes from the Shakespeare’s Globe theatre and its companion Sam Wanamaker Playhouse, London’s only candlelit theatre, where you can revel in some of the most magnificent theatrical performances around.
-There’s also the National Theatre, where you can check out what’s onstage and The Tate Modern which houses some of the world’s most amazing art.
+Centrally located, our hotel was just a three-minute walk from the River Thames that has for centuries stood as the heartbeat of London, and just ten minutes from the Shakespeare’s Globe theatre and its companion Sam Wanamaker Playhouse, London’s only candlelit theatre.
+Nearby was also the National Theatre and The Tate Modern, which houses some of the world’s most amazing art.

 As Samuel Johnson has said, “By seeing London, I have seen as much of life as the world can show.”
-There is an endless list of things you could do in London, including a visit to Buckingham Palace or the venerable St. Paul’s Cathedral where royalty has been both married and buried, or you might take a Harry Potter tour, or just walk those very old streets, and sit in those ancient pubs and public spaces.
+We felt lucky to walk these very old streets and sit in those ancient pubs and public spaces with the participants of these small group retreats.

-Once you enter the magnificent halls of Abbots Grange, you’ll immediately understand why we chose this out-of-the-way venue for the main portion of our writing retreat.
-For five nights and six days, we’ll call this luxurious, private space, home.
-You’ll have a cozy and gorgeous room, and we’ll have workshops, chats, and quiet writing time in The Great Hall, with its exquisite décor and roaring fireplace, perhaps with a glass of wine or whatever you please.
+Once we entered the magnificent halls of Abbots Grange, it was immediately obvious why we chose this out-of-the-way venue for the main portion of our writing retreat.
+For five nights and six days, we called this luxurious, private space, home.
+Each participant had a cozy and gorgeous room, and we shared inspiring writing sessions, chats, and quiet writing time in The Great Hall, with its exquisite décor and roaring fireplace.

 The history of Abbots Grange runs pretty deep.
 Mark Twain, Oscar Wilde, Henry James, and Claude Monet all contribute to the lore of this place, while the stories of William Morris and Frank Millet are intertwined with the narrative of the Grange.
 Built in 1320 as a summer home for the Abbot of Pershore, Abbots Grange is the oldest dwelling in Broadway and boasts unobstructed views of the Cotswold hills.
 In 2017, the Eviivo Awards, which celebrate independent hotels in the UK, named it “the best B&B in Britain”.